Johnny221B/diverse_flow/rebuttal.md

 | PG          | 99.7   | 3.66            | 34.34               | 18.13 ± 0.24         |
 | **OSCAR**   | **99.3** | **3.85**      | **36.40**           | **18.08 ± 0.24**     |

 OSCAR achieves the **best FID** and the best ImageReward and Vendi scores among all methods, indicating that our diversity-enhancing guidance does **not** introduce systematic quality degradation even when each prompt only produces a single image.
-The CLIPScore of OSCAR is statistically indistinguishable from the baselines (all within the reported confidence intervals), confirming that text–image alignment is preserved.
-Overall, this large-scale random-prompt evaluation supports that OSCAR maintains (and in some aspects slightly improves) single-sample quality while providing stronger set-level diversity.
+The CLIPScore of OSCAR is statistically indistinguishable from the baselines, confirming that text–image alignment is preserved.
+Overall, this large-scale random-prompt evaluation supports that OSCAR maintains single-sample quality while providing stronger set-level diversity.

 > Weakness 2 – Feature-space dependence of the volume objective